y-scope/yscope-docs/docs/dev-guide/contrib-guides-cpp.md

 #### Internal linkage

 Only use unnamed namespaces (instead of the `static` qualifier) to give functions and variables internal linkage.

-#### Internal symbols inside header files

-Unnamed namespaces are not allowed in header files due to their potential to create multiple conflicting definitions across translation units.
-Instead, internal symbols (e.g., helper functions only used inside the header file) should be placed in a dedicated named namespace within the file's primary namespace.
-The internal namespace should follow this naming convention:
+However, as Google's style guide indicates, you can't use unnamed namespaces in header files.
+For symbols that should only be used within a header file, you can create a named namespace in the header file, where its name is of the form:

 ```
-<FILENAME_STEM>_internal
+<FilenameStem>_internal
 ```

 where

-* `<FILENAME-STEM>` is the file's name without the extension.
+* `<FilenameStem_stem>` is the file's name without the extension.
 * `_internal` is a fixed suffix indicating the namespace's purpose.

 For example: